ks982579/rust-zero2prod/README.md

 You can also imply output size, 224, 256, 384, or 512 bits, like SHA-3-512.
 SHA-3-256 will be fine because more bits means more storage and bandwidth.

+Ok, back from holiday and right into it.
+Starting around p.
+404, we create a `TestUser` struct to create a test user.
+This guy gets a hashed password.

 ---